Update: 2018 Winner Bailey Annis

 Official Rules, Guidelines, and Deadlines

-Artists interested in participating must deliver or send their artwork to one of Congressman Simpson’s district offices before 4:00 p.m. on March 17th.
+Artists interested in participating must deliver or send their artwork to one of Congressman Simpson’s district offices (see below) before 4:00 p.m. on February 21st.
 Once artwork is submitted, the Art Museum of Eastern Idaho will commission a panel of experts to jury all submissions.
-The grand-prize entry will be professionally framed at no cost and shipped to Washington D.C. in May for installation inside the U.S. Capitol Building.
-All submitted artwork will be showcased from April 8th - April 29th during the Museum’s Young at Art exhibit.
-The grand-prize winner will be announced during a reception on April 14th in Idaho Falls.
+All submitted artwork will be showcased from March 3rd - March 24th during the Museum’s Young at Art exhibit.
+The grand-prize winner will be announced during a reception on March 16th in Idaho Falls.

 - Two-dimensional artwork only.